On this page

 Tax and income protection policies

-Income protection benefits are usually assessable as income and taxed at your marginal tax rate, regardless of whether you hold the cover inside or outside super.
+IP benefits are usually deemed assessable income by the ATO and taxed at your marginal tax rate, regardless of whether you hold your cover inside or outside super.

 Do I need IP protection inside super?

-Income protection inside super works well for people on tight budgets, those with limited disposable income, or anyone who cannot get a policy outside of super.
+Income protection inside super works well for people on tight budgets, those with limited disposable income, or anyone who cannot get IP cover outside super.

 IP can provide valuable protection if you have a partner, young family or significant financial commitments.
 It can help pay the bills or your mortgage for several months while you are off work, which might otherwise be difficult for most families.